osmphp-archived/osmdocs-docs/using-sftp/osmsync.md

                 }
             }
         }
-3. Run the following commands in shell:
+3. Run the following commands in shell to download all of your books to `osmdocs.com` subdirectory:

         cd {project_path}
         gulp pull

 ## Auto-Syncing Changes

-Run the following commands in shell:
+Run the following commands in shell tpo track changes in `osmdocs.com` subdirectory and upload them back to OsmDocs server automatically:

     cd {project_path}
     gulp watch